ipm-pk/digital-holography/HoloKeyMapper/README.md

 **Description:** This project consists of a graphical user interface (GUI) and a program that maps keys from different files together.
 The program takes a folder as input, which should contain a JSON file and all the files to be searched through.
 The folder can be selected using the GUI.

-The programme first searches through the .h files to find the `.jso` - `.h` pairs and then searches the `.jso` for the given values for each key.
+The program first searches through the .h files to find the `.jso` - `.h` pairs and then searches the `.jso` for the given values for each key.
 Then the corresponding `.cpp` names, and finally searches for those keys in the `.gui` files.
 The GUI displays each pair of keys in a collapsible view.
 It also provides a search function to quickly find specific keys.
 If the source code files are not available, a CSV file with the corresponding information can also be loaded.

 When right-clicking on a key, a menu opens showing the files that correspond to that key.
 Clicking on a filename opens a separate window that displays 10 lines above and 10 lines below where the key was found.